-The main strength of this study design lies with the randomization of the algorithm implementation and its integration in the EPR system based on key structured variables routinely collected; also, the data extraction from the EPR system avoided the use of questionnaires for data collection purposes.
-Moreover, our study design allows to visually inspect the trends in outcomes of the intervention and control centres up to 6 years before implementation, providing further suggestive evidence that the estimated increase was caused by the programme introduction.
+The main strength of this study design lies with the randomization of the algorithm implementation, its integration in the EPR system based on key structured variables routinely collected; also, the data extraction from the EPR system avoided the use of questionnaires for data collection purposes.
+Moreover, our study design allows to visually inspect the trends in outcomes of the intervention and control centres up to 6 years before implementation, providing further suggestive evidence that the estimated increase was caused by the program introduction.

 This study is not without limitations.
-First, the date of arrival to the country was not collected in the eCAP system, thus not providing adequate information to fulfil the active TB screening criteria based on the IS-MiHealth recommendations (to screen migrants that arrived in the country within the last 5 years).
-Second, a technical limitation was regarding the missing values of key variables such as the country of origin for some migrant individuals, although this percentage was estimated to be below 5%.
+First, the date of arrival to the country was not collected in the e-CAP system, thus not providing adequate information to fulfil the active TB screening criteria based on the IS-MiHealth recommendations (to screen migrants that arrived in the country within the last five years).
+Second, a technical limitation was regarding the missing values of key variables such as the country of origin for some migrant individuals although this percentage was estimated to be below 5%.
 In this regard, the registry of these variables among the administrative staff who collect the demographic data in the EPR system should be advocated and guaranteed.
 The retrospective data collection may have led to inaccuracies or measurement error even if these were independent of the random assignment.
-For example, we could not verify the reason for being tested in both intervention and control centres and some patients may Downloaded from https://academic.oup.com/jtm/advance-article/doi/10.1093/jtm/taab100/6316245 by guest on 08 September 2021 have been tested for reasons beyond the screening purpose.
+For example, we could not verify the reason for being tested in both intervention and control centres and some patients may have been tested for reasons beyond the screening purpose.
 Our results are underpowered and do not imply the validity of the tool outside of the Spanish setting.
-Finally, the screening algorithm was developed considering the country prevalence for each infection, but it could be further improved in subsequent iterations by including migrant data-driven approaches.
+Finally, the screening algorithm was developed considering the country prevalence for each infection, but it could be further improved in subsequent iterations by including migrant data-driven approaches